2009 Virginia gubernatorial election: Campaign

 Moran received many endorsements from members of the State Democratic Party as well as the mayors of the Hampton Roads area.
 Deeds picked up support from Northern and Western Virginia, such as the endorsement from U.S. Congressman Rick Boucher.
-The area of strength for Deeds was concentrated in Western and Southern Virginia, and the area of strength for Moran consisted mostly of Eastern Virginia with both reaching out to Northern Virginian voters.
+The area of strength for Deeds was concentrated in Western and Southern Virginia, and the area of strength for Moran consisted mostly of Eastern Virginia, with both reaching out to Northern Virginian voters.

-The race was close from the beginning, with McAuliffe considered to be a semi "front-runner" due to his lead in the polls and big campaign war chest.
-However, in the last few weeks of the race, Deeds began to surge up in the polls.
-By election night, June 9, Deeds swept to victory.
-Creigh Deeds spent $14.49 for each vote on the Democratic primary election.
-Terry McAuliffe spent $68.25 for each vote on the Democratic primary election.
+The race was close from the beginning, with McAuliffe considered to be a semi-frontrunner due to his lead in the polls and big campaign war chest.
+However, in the last few weeks of the race, Deeds began to surge in the polls.
+By election night, June 9, he swept to victory.
+Deeds spent $14.49 for each vote on the Democratic primary election.
+McAuliffe spent $68.25 for each vote on the Democratic primary election.

 Fundraising

 Fundraising totals through June 30, 2009, from the Virginia Public Access Project.